 Distance from Cartajima: 120 km

+Sevilla is the most quintissential of the romantic cities of Andalucia.
+Orange blossom, beautiful women, amazing history.
 Most famous icon is the Giralda, the Moorish minaret which now forms part of the Catholic cathedral, one of the three biggest in the world.
 Contains a grandiose memorial to Columbus whose bones may or may not be there.
 It’s a mystery!
-Sevilla is famous for its sombre Easter celebrations, closely followed by its exuberant Feria.
-Plethora of interesting historical bits – the Jewish Quarter, the Torre del Oro which at one time was a counting house for all the gold coming in from the New World, and much more.
-And tapas!
-Fabulous and fun – a tapa crawl is better than a restaurant for lunch.
+Sevilla is famous for its sombre Easter celebrations, closely followed by its exuberant Feria just two weeks later.
+Plethora of interesting historical bits – the Jewish Quarter, the Torre del Oro, a dodecagonal military watchtower which has been many things over the centuries and is now a fascinating maritime museum.
+Sevilla is famed for its tapas and a tapa crawl is better than a restaurant for lunch.
 Sevilla is an expensive destination so, if you get an early start from Cartajima, you will have plenty of time to see the sights and get back home in time for dinner.

 Cadiz – the oldest Spanish city